open-radiation-sources/parametric-plasma-source/README.md

 The parametric plasma source also contains a plugin library for OpenMC to allow the source to be sampled in an OpenMC simulation.

+When using the OpenMC sampling the inputs must be provided in meters where applicable (the sampling will convert to cm).

 ```[python]
 from parametric_plasma_source import PlasmaSource, SOURCE_SAMPLING_PATH
 import openmc